 - Includes a changing pad and stroller strap.

 - On the heavy side (over 2 pounds).

 Best for Messes

 Moms know life with a little one can be very messy.
-Stay organized and clean with this special backpack from JuJuBe.
-It looks great and has a lot of space, but is also easy to wipe down.
+Stay organized and clean with this special backpack from Ju-Ju-Be.
+It looks pretty and has a lot of space, but is also easy to wipe down.